CHTC/dask-chtc/docs/source/index.rst

     `GitHub issue <https://github.com/JoshKarpel/dask-chtc/issues>`_
     detailing the problem or proposal.

+These pages will walk you through various aspects of using Dask-CHTC:

 :doc:`installation`
     How to install Python and Dask-CHTC on a CHTC submit node.